PritamSS/Butterworth-filter-in-C/README.md

 ## Implementation
-The function, ButterworthLowpassFilter0050SixthOrder, is the one which does the filterring of the noisy signal which has the coefficients values set. since it is a sixth order filter six coefficient values are set.
-The noisy signal is created by adding random values to the sine wave then these values are passed through the finction which filters this signal.
+The function, ButterworthLowpassFilter0050SixthOrder, is the one which does the filtering of the noisy signal which has the coefficients values set. since it is a sixth order filter six coefficient values are set.
+The noisy signal is created by adding random values to the sine wave then these values are passed through the function which filters this signal.

 ## Output
 The outputs are the y axis values which are created and stored in the .txt files.